agabor/docs/_includes/rest/sessions.md

 `Session` objects can only be accessed by the user specified in the user field.
 All `Session` objects have an ACL that is read and write by that user only.
 You cannot change this ACL.
 This means querying for sessions will only return objects that match the current logged-in user.

-When you log in a user via <code class="highlighter-rouge"><span class="custom-parse-server-mount">/parse/</span>login</code>, Parse will automatically create a new unrestricted `Session` object in the Parse Cloud.
+When you log in a user via <code class="highlighter-rouge"><span class="custom-parse-server-mount">/parse/</span>login</code>, MSG will automatically create a new unrestricted `Session` object in the MSG Cloud.
 Same for signups and Facebook/Twitter logins.

 Session objects manually created from <code class="highlighter-rouge">POST <span class="custom-parse-server-mount">/parse/</span>sessions</code> are always restricted.
 You cannot manually create an unrestricted sessions using the object creation API.